Franklin Avenue station (Fulton Street): Station layout

 Opened on April 9, 1936, it has four tracks and two side platforms.
 The two center express tracks are used by the A train during daytime hours.

 Both platforms have a light green trim line with a dark green border and small "FRANKLIN" tile captions below them in white lettering on a black background.
 The mosaic name tablets read "FRANKLIN AVE." in white sans-serif font on dark green background and light green border.
 Directional signs pointing to fare control are underneath some of them.
 Both platforms are entirely column-less.

-Prior to introduction of the MetroCard, the Euclid Avenue-bound platform had a same-level fare control and a paper bus-style transfer was handed out at either IND fare control areas (the only place in the subway where this was still being done) for access to the shuttle station only.
+Prior to introduction of the MetroCard, the Euclid Avenue-bound platform had a same-level fare control and an out-of-system paper transfer was handed out at either IND fare control areas (the only place in the subway where this was still being done) for access to the shuttle station only.
 After the MetroCard was introduced, a paper MetroCard transfer was issued from a machine that resembled a bus farebox.
 These transfers were good for 20 minutes and were discontinued after construction of the in-system transfer.